uber/baseweb/rfcs/switch.md

 * `autoFocus: boolean`:
   make the control focused (active).
 Default is `false`
 * `label: string`:
-  String value for the label of the Switch.
+  String value for the label of the StyledSwitch.
 Default is empty string
 * `disabled: boolean`:
   Disable control from being changed
 * `isError: boolean`:
   Sets control into isError state.
 Default is `false`
 * `components: {Root: (props: {[string]: any}) => React$Node, Node, StyledLabel: (props: {[string]: any}) => React$Node, StyledSwitch: (props: {[string]: any}) => React$Node}`
   * `Label` to render.
 Optional.
-  * `StyledSwitch` may replace the original functionality of the Switch.
+  * `StyledSwitch` may replace the original functionality of the StyledSwitch.
 If provided should follow the same interface and logic or may break the whole component
 * `onChange: func`:
   handler for events on trigger element